-As a result, many food manufacturers are looking for ingredient solutions that will reduce costs and volatility without sacrificing the quality their consumers have come to expect.
+As a result, many food manufacturers are looking for ingredient solutions that will reduce costs and mitigate the ebbs and flows of a volatile market without sacrificing the quality their consumers have come to expect.

-Grande Bravo® functional whey proteins help our customers manage or reduce ingredient costs by reducing the need for volatile and expensive dairy ingredients such as cream, butter and NFDM in a formulation, while maintaining the product’s creamy mouthfeel.
-While other ingredient prices might fluctuate, Grande Bravo’s price point remains stable, regardless of market conditions for other ingredients.
+Manufacturers that want to list real dairy on their labels and feel good knowing they’re still supporting family farms, ethical sourcing and sustainable practices, can use whey protein ingredients as an alternative.
+For example, Grande Bravo® functional whey proteins are real dairy products that are a result of the cheese-making process.
+These innovative whey protein ingredients help food manufacturers manage or reduce ingredient costs by limiting the need for volatile and perishable dairy ingredients such as fresh cream, butter and NFDM in formulations, all while maintaining the product’s creamy mouthfeel.
+While other dairy ingredient prices might fluctuate, Grande Bravo’s price point remains stable, regardless of market conditions for other ingredients.
 This price stability allows manufacturers to use the same recipe and consistent formulation, without having to worry about reformulating due to rising ingredient costs.

-In a spinach and artichoke dip project, we replaced some of the expensive dairy ingredients in the formulation with Grande Bravo 500 and water.
-Looking for a solution to help combat the increasingly volatile prices of dairy products, Grande Custom Ingredients Group proposed that the customer use a formula of 10% Grande Bravo 500 and water to replace 50% of the sour cream, mayonnaise and cream cheese used in the formulation.
+In a spinach and artichoke dip, we replaced some of the formulation’s high-cost dairy ingredients with Grande Bravo.
+Looking for a solution to help combat the increasingly volatile prices of dairy ingredients, Grande Custom Ingredients Group proposed that the manufacturer use a formula of 10% Grande Bravo and water to replace 50% of the sour cream, mayonnaise and cream cheese used in the formulation.

 The modification to the formulation resulted in significant overall savings in dairy ingredient costs.
 Equally important, the dip’s rich, creamy mouthfeel was maintained.
 In addition, the new formulation resulted in 50% less fat and 23% fewer calories compared to the original formulation.

-Grande Custom Ingredients Group’s Food Technologists say that this functionality is a surprise to food scientists the first time they see Grande Bravo.
-“Grande Bravo is a whey protein concentrate and when customers hear that term they think, ‘That’s a commodity.’
-They don’t realize that our product is functional – they don’t understand its water holding capability, and they certainly don’t think that it can create the consistency of cream cheese when it is mixed with water.”
+This functionality is a surprise to many food scientists when they first see Grande Bravo used in their formulation.
+“Grande Bravo is a whey protein concentrate,” shared one of Grande Custom Ingredient Group’s food technologists.
+“When customers hear that term they think, ‘That’s a commodity.’
+They don’t realize that our product is functional – they don’t understand its water-holding capabilities, and they certainly don’t think that it can create the consistency of cream cheese when mixed with water.”

-The functionality of Grande Bravo is not the result of any chemical modification of the whey protein concentrate – Grande Bravo is produced in a proprietary process and is a Grade A dairy product, allowing for manufacturers to still claim it as an all-natural ingredient.
+The functionality of Grande Bravo is not the result of any chemical modification of the whey protein concentrate, a major consideration in light of today’s emphasis on clean labels and strict chains of custody.
+Grande Bravo is produced in a proprietary process and is a real, Grade A dairy product, allowing for manufacturers to claim it as an all-natural ingredient.

 In addition to creamy applications like soups, sauces, dressings, dips and spreads, Grande Bravo can also be used in bakery and confectionery as well as frozen desserts, processed meats, and coatings and seasonings.

-What’s your formulation challenge?
-CLICK HERE to get your free copy of our Cost Savings Guide for Food Manufacturers to find out how you can reduce ingredient costs and improve your formulations with innovative dairy-based whey protein ingredients.
+Let us help you tackle your formulation challenge, and feel good knowing you’re still using real dairy.
+CLICK HERE to get your free copy of our Cost Savings Guide for Food Manufacturers to find out how you can reduce ingredient costs and improve your formulations with innovative, dairy-based whey protein ingredients.